Quantum Amplitude Amplification Operators: Introduction

 This structure is in fact shared in common with Grover's quantum database search algorithm or quantum amplitude amplification in general \cite{PhysRevA.98.062333}.
 Namely, a Grover iteration is a building block that is repeatedly applied and leads to a quadratic speedup over classical search \cite{PhysRevLett.79.325, Bennett:1997wy}.
 We also recall that the optimality proof of the algorithm is concerned with the capability of single iterations whereby the speedup is achieved by their cancatenation \cite{PhysRevA.60.2746, Boyer:1998wm}.

-It is worth to note two shortcomings in the Grover iterations, as follows.
-They in fact leverage exact and fixed-point algorithms.
-The first is an error, though sufficiently small up to $1/2^n$ for $n$-qubit states, which always exist in a measurement readout stage.
+There are two shortcomings in the Grover iterations, as follows.
+The first is that there exists an error in a measurement readout stage though being sufficiently small up to $1/2^n$ for $n$-qubit states.
+This simply means that the Grover algorithm finds a target by allowing a non-zero error.
 It has been shown that the errors can be cleared out by improving the angle parameters in Grover iterations: then, exact quantum search that finds a target with certainty is achieved \cite{PhysRevA.64.022307, PhysRevA.62.052304, Toyama:2013te}.
 The second is that when a target is multiple, the number should be provided in advance.
 Otherwise, the algorithm shows oscillations between an initial and a target states \cite{PhysRevLett.79.325, Bennett:1997wy}.
-Or, as a prescription, quantum counting is required, beforehand \cite{MR1947332}.
-Recently, it is also shown that quantum counting can be much simpler \cite{Aaronson:2019wy, Suzuki:2020ts}.
+Or, quantum counting is required as a prescription \cite{MR1947332}, which can also be simplified \cite{Aaronson:2019wy, Suzuki:2020ts}.

-Fixed-point quantum search has been proposed, in which a given initial state would arbitrarily converge to a target one.
-Thus, an {\it a priori} information about the number of target items is not necessary.
-However, the price to pay is to give up the quantum advantage: the $\pi/3$-algorithm is as fast as its classical counterpart \cite{PhysRevLett.95.150501}.
-Remarkably, it is possible to have a fixed-point algorithm with a quadratic speedup \cite{PhysRevLett.113.210501}.
-As soon as exact search is attempted, nonetheless, it is inevitable that a quadratic speedup is ruled out \cite{PhysRevLett.113.210501}.
-Hence, a non-zero probability of an error would remain in a measurement readout .
+Then, fixed-point quantum search has been proposed in Ref. \cite{PhysRevLett.95.150501}, showing that a given initial state can arbitrarily converge to a target one.
+An {\it a priori} information about the number of target items is not necessarily known in advance.
+A drawback is that the quantum advantage with a quadratic speedup is not attained.
+Then, it has been shown that a fixed-point search algorithm can be obtained with a quadratic speedup \cite{PhysRevLett.113.210501}.
+However, as soon as exact search is attempted, it is inevitable that a quadratic speedup is ruled out \cite{PhysRevLett.113.210501}.
+One can summarize that fixed-point quantum search also contains a non-zero error probability in a measurement readout.